javedali99/javed/content/about/_index.md

 ---
 title: "About"
 description: |
-  Personal website for Silvia Canelón
+  Personal website for Javed Ali
 show_header: true
 sidebar_left: false
 # Keep this!
 Do not edit.